GigaFable/simple-project-tool/README.md

 session.
 You can logout/login as an easy fix if the next stage fails due to not finding pipx.

-## After installing pipx
+## After installing pipx (Windows)

-From the spt repository directory
+From within the simple-project-tool repository directory

 ```bash
 pipx install .